revnandi/revnandi.github.io/src/content/blog/vite-package-version-logging.md

 console.log(`Example lib version: ${__APP_VERSION__}`)
 ```

-Console logs are usually discouraged in production code, this is actually fine for debugging purposes in controlled environments.
-For production, you might want to add some log level controls.

 The cool thing about this solution is that during development, `__APP_VERSION__` is just a global variable.
 But when you build for production, Vite replaces it with the actual version string, so there's zero performance hit.

+Keep in mind that console logs are usually discouraged in production code, this is actually fine for debugging purposes in controlled environments.
+For production, you might want to add some log level controls.